odoo/odoo/doc/search-view.rst

 Changes
 -------

-.. todo:: merge in changelog instead
+.. todo:: merge in changelog instead?

 The displaying of the search view was significantly altered from OpenERP Web 6.1 to OpenERP Web 7.